TheDigitalBug/filler/README.md

 ### Filler bot Game with SDL2 graphic
 ![alt text](https://github.com/TheDigitalBug/filler/blob/master/logo.png)
 =============
+The rules of the game:
+Each player must place their piece.
+The game ends when a player can no longer place a piece.

 # RUN ME!

   - install/copy frameworks SDL2 and SDL2_ttf to Library/Frameworks/